This post may contain affiliate links. Please read our disclosure policy.

 There is no cut-and-dry answer to this.
 Some say that when your added ingredients (lemon and ginger) have naturally sunk below the honey – which can take several weeks to a month, others say that it’s simply ready when you decide it tastes best.
 I tend to leave it between 2-4 weeks to ferment before starting to enjoy it.
 The longer it sits, the more the flavor will develop!

-I recommend using a wooden spoon to give it a taste at two weeks – if you like it, transfer it to the fridge to slow the ferment.
-If not, keep at room temperature to further ferment for 1-2 weeks and test again.
+I recommend using a wooden spoon to give it a taste at the two week mark – if you like it, transfer it to the fridge to slow the ferment.
+If not, keep it at room temperature to further ferment for 1-2 weeks and test again.

 There is some differing guidance on this.
-I made sure to do this with my first honey ferment (this garlic honey ferment) when I noticed just how bubbly it became while fermenting (after having a bottle of kombucha explode in the fridge after forgetting to burp it, I’m on the “better safe than sorry” camp now).
+I made sure to do this with my first honey ferment (this fermented garlic honey) when I noticed just how bubbly it became while fermenting (after having a bottle of kombucha explode in the fridge after forgetting to burp it, I’m on the “better safe than sorry” camp now).

 While, technically, some say this isn’t necessary since honey ferments contain such low levels of water vs. honey (which means slower, gentler fermenting), I still like to do it daily for the first 2-3 weeks and then once a week or so after that.
 If you don’t want to do it daily, feel free to do it every other day (or experiment).
 Just beware of the potential of exploding jars if you never burp it!

-If you try this honey fermented ginger and lemon, I’d love to hear your thoughts/questions below.
-Also, I’d appreciate a recipe card rating below, and feel free to tag me in your recipe recreations on Instagram @Alphafoodie!
+If you try this honey fermented ginger and lemon recipe, let me know how it goes in the comments below.
+I’d appreciate a recipe card rating and would love to see your recipe recreations – tag me on Instagram @Alphafoodie!

 Honey Fermented Ginger and Lemon